 Because of this, here at Hand Made Places we want to show our ongoing support for the Anti-Bullying Alliance‘s mission.
 It’s time to make schools safer, bully-free environments for children, at every stage of their education.

-Empathising or “putting yourself in another’s shoes”
+- Empathising or “putting yourself in another’s shoes”,

-Treating all forms of interaction with care – this means face-to-face and over the internet.
+- Approaching all forms of interaction with care – this means face-to-face and over the internet.

 In fact, the very act of “choosing” respect is significant.
 It reminds us that we have an ongoing responsibility for our interactions with others.
 We must encourage children to make the decision to act with kindness.